-Common Blue Violet is native to eastern North America, and can be found throughout most of the eastern United States and Canada (see violet range map).
-It is a shade loving plant, and can be found in moist woods and gardens, or a partly shaded lawn.
+They are shade loving plants, and can be found in moist woods and gardens, or a partly shaded lawn.
 (The pictures for this post were taken in a friend's yard.)
 They prefer rich silty loam or clay soil that is high in organic matter.

 Violet Jelly Recipe